enkidevs/curriculum/zapier/introduction/what-is-zapier/README.md

 name: What is Zapier?

-description: Find out more about Zapier and how you can use this tool.
+description: Get introduced to Zapier, the no-code tool that can integrate your applications.

 insights:
   - intro-zapier